-UW suspended basketball player Nahziah Carter over two sexual assault allegations
+UW suspended basketball player Nahziah Carter after upholding sexual assault allegations

 “After much prayer and conversation with my family.
 I have decided to leave the University of Washington and pursue my professional career,” Carter tweeted.
 “Coach Hopkins and the University of Washington has brought out the best in me.
 For that I will forever be thankful.
 Forever a Husky!”

-According to an ESPN report, Carter will join Melbourne United and play the 2020-21 season in the NBL’s Next Star program, an Australian developmental league.
+Carter was expected to join Melbourne United and play the 2020-21 season in the NBL’s Next Star program, an Australian developmental league.
+But ESPN reported Sunday that the deal was rescinded after the investigations became public.

 Carter is ranked No. 87 among NBA draft prospect by the website NBAdraftroom.com.